-When I sit down to write my Morning Thoughts I have no idea what will pop into my mind or the route my thoughts will take, sometimes making connections that surprise even me!
-My diary entries simply record what is on my mind and reference many years of personal knowledge, insight and experience ‘off the top of my head’ rather than any other source.
+When I sit down to write my Morning Thoughts I have no idea what will pop into my mind or the route my thoughts will take.
+My diary entries simply record what is on my mind and reference many years of personal knowledge, insight and experience.
 I also like to keep them brief; they are not essays after all!

 I write my Morning Thoughts (and many other items) on Substack and, if I find the time, I also copy and paste them onto this – my personal website.
 Please consider subscribing to my Substack page – colinjanderson.substack.com – it’s free!
 The sheer volume of lies, misinformation, hate and advertisements on Facebook has been getting me down, so the more family and friends who subscribe to my Substack page the sooner I can close down my Facebook page.